 1. Include Oatmeal in Your Diet

-Oatmeal is loaded with magnesium, phosphorus, protein and vitamin B1 and this energy-boosting food is great to keep fatigue at bay.
-It also contains glycogen, a type of carbohydrate that is beneficial in keeping the muscles and brain functioning effectively all through the day.
+Oatmeal is loaded with magnesium, phosphorus, protein and vitamin B1, and this energy-boosting food is great for keeping fatigued at bay.
+It also contains glycogen, a carbohydrate that is beneficial in keeping the muscles and brain functioning effectively throughout the day.

 2. Sip Green Tea

 Green tea is very effective in helping you feel energised and refreshed.
 The presence of polyphenols helps in improving mental focus and reduces stress.
-Green tea is also beneficial in pepping up your metabolism and thus keeping various infections and ailments at bay.
+Green tea is also beneficial in pepping up your metabolism, thus keeping various infections and ailments at bay.

 3. Include Banana in Your Diet

-Banana is known as an instant source of energy because it is rich in potassium that helps the body convert sugar into energy.
-It also has a good dose of natural sugars such as fructose, glucose and sucrose that aids to provide energy to the body.
-Apart from this, banana is also rich in protein, carbohydrates, vitamin B, vitamin C, fibre, omega-3 fatty acids, etc., which help in eliminating the feeling of fatigue and tiredness.
+Banana is an instant energy source because it is rich in potassium, which helps the body convert sugar into energy.
+It also has a good dose of natural sugars such as fructose, glucose and sucrose that aid in providing energy to the body.
+Besides this, banana is also rich in protein, carbohydrates, vitamin B, vitamin C, fibre, omega-3 fatty acids, etc., which help eliminate fatigue and tiredness.